The Beginning: Behind the Desk

 The Future: Behind the Mic

 I do this for the love of the craft above all else.
 I hope to bring to life as many characters as possible in my lifetime.
 I hope the one you’re looking for will be one (or, preferably, many) of them.
-Contact me today and let’s talk about how I can bring your message to life.
-Oh, and if you’re in the Baltimore area, go hang out in Hampden, you’ll likely see my wife and I out and about.
+Contact me today and let’s talk about how I can bring life to your voiceover project.